We don't care what anyone says, we can't get enough of the best Christmas movies on Netflix.

 Before you cruise past this one because it’s animated, trust us, this is one kid's flick that is just as much for the adults.
 When Jesper (Jason Schwartzman) finds himself as the postal academy’s worst student, he is stationed on a frozen island above the Arctic Circle, where the feuding locals hardly exchange words let alone letters.
 Jesper is about to give up when he finds an ally in local teacher Alva (Rashida Jones), and Klaus (J.K.
 Simmons), a mysterious carpenter who lives alone in a cabin full of handmade toys.

 After delivering us the beauty that was The Princess Switch last year, Vanessa Hudgens is back with another festive flick.
 The story goes as this– after a magical sorceress transports medieval knight Sir Cole (Josh Whitehouse) to present-day Ohio during the holiday season, he befriends Brooke (Hudgens), a teacher who's been disillusioned by love.
 Brooke helps Sir Cole navigate the modern world and how to fulfil his mysterious one true quest—the only act that will return him home… that is if he still wants to return.

 Popular New York radio DJ Rush Williams (Romany Malco) has been spoiling his four kids since they tragically lost their mum.
 Unfortunately, when Rush finds himself unceremoniously ousted from his job, he struggles to fulfil the children’s pricey Christmas lists.
 In an effort to keep Rush on the air, his producer Roxy and his Aunt Jo plan to help him buy another station—that is if the Williams family can downsize and start living the simple life.
-This heart-warmer drops on 28 November.
+Catch this heart-warmer here.

 The Holiday Calendar